William Morris(1834-1896), Poet, craftsman and socialist

-In 1857 with fellow artists Rossetti and Burne-Jones, Morris contributed to a mural for the Oxford Union, later marrying Jane Burden, an artist who had modeled for himself and Rossetti at that time.
+In 1857 with fellow artists Rossetti and Burne-Jones, Morris contributed to a mural for the Oxford Union.
+He married Jane Burden, an artist who had modeled for himself and Rossetti at that time.
 In 1861, with Rossetti, Burne-Jones and Webb, he launched the design firm Morris, Marshall, Faulkner & Co., later known as Morris & Co..
-Originally famous for his poetry publications Defence of Guenevere (1858) and The Earthly Paradise (1868-70), Morris is now best known for his textile and wallpaper designs.
-He would help with the founding of the Society for the Protection of Ancient Buildings (1877), and the Socialist League (1884), and would go on to start the Kelmscott Press in 1890.
-The Morris' marriage was threatened by Jane's affair with Rossetti, but later regained its affectionate companionship.
+Originally famous for his poetry publications Defence of Guenevere and The Earthly Paradise, Morris is now best remembered for his textile and wallpaper designs.
+He co-founded the Society for the Protection of Ancient Buildings (1877), and the Socialist League (1884), and went on to start the Kelmscott Press in 1890.

-Watch a film clip on the artist from the BBC Archive in the Media section below Gallery website users only.
+Watch a film clip on the artist from the BBC Archive in the Media section below .

 by Sir Emery Walker, after Frederick Hollyer